 Yes.
 Foreign students have the opportunity to study in Hungary with different scholarships.
 For example, students from non-EU countries can apply for the Stipendium Hungaricum Scholarship.
 Currently more than 50 sending partner countries are engaged in the programme from 4 different continents.
 Please visit the scholarship website and check whether you are eligible to participate in the programme.
 There are also bilateral state scholarships for research, full-time studies, semester studies and summer courses.
 They are available only for certain countries so please check if you are eligible to apply or not.
 EU citizens can study in Hungary with Erasmus+, CEEPUS or EEA grants.

-Yes.
-There are approximately 460 study programmes in the Stipendium Hungaricum Programme.
+Yes, there are approximately 500 study programmes available in the Stipendium Hungaricum Programme.
 Most of them are offered in English, some in German and in other foreign languages.

 If you are interested in Erasmus+, CEEPUS, EEA grants or other European exchange programmes, please contact the international coordinators of the Hungarian higher education institutions directly.

 Students in Hungary start learning English in primary school, therefore most young people are able to communicate in English.
 In a university environment, you should not have any problems in this respect.

 Learning Hungarian is definitely challenging, and the reason is the unique nature of the language.
 While most European languages belong to the Indo-European language family, Hungarian is in the Uralic language family together with Finnish and Estonian.
 However, Hungarian has followed a very different development path and nowadays shares almost no similarity with Finnish or Estonian.
 Most people who start to learn Hungarian have the impression that the grammatical structure as well as the vocabulary is totally unfamiliar to them as it normally does not resemble to the languages they know.
 Also, Hungarian is an agglutinative language, meaning that it relies heavily on the use of suffixes and prefixes.

 If you are interested in learning Hungarian, click here for courses provided by Hungarian higher education institutions.

-Foreign students are welcome to study not only in Budapest, but in the eastern, western and southern parts of Hungary as well.
-The list of the Hungarian universities are available here.
+Foreign students are welcome to study not only in Budapest, but in many other parts of Hungary as well.
+The list of Hungarian universities is available here.